vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 Configure Static Routes

-Since the Tanzu Workload network is on a separate subnet than the SE VIP network, we need to configure a static route from the SE VIP network to the Tanzu workload network so that SE VMs knows how to reach the workload subnet.
+Since the Tanzu Workload network is on a separate subnet from the SE VIP network, we need to configure a static route from the VIP network to the workload network so that SE VMs know how to reach the workload subnet.

 To create static routes, navigate to Infrastructure > Routing > Static Route and click on Create.